| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 acrimonious disputes.

-The oil palm is a stout-trunked tree with a spray of frilly fronds at
+The oil palm is a stout-trunked tree with a spray of frilly fronds at the top that make it look like an enormous sea anemone.
+The trees,

 with their distinctive, star-like patterns of leaves, cover an eighth